himarshaj/IG_epoch_estimate/README.md

     If it is a multiple media post, how many media items does it contain.

 * is_video:
-    Is this an image or a video.
+    Is this an image or a  video?

         True: Single media video post
         False: Image (single or multiple media)
-        "Contains at least one video": A multiple media post which contains atleast one video media item.
+        "Contains at least one video": A multiple media post which contains at least one video media item.

 * vid_duration
     The duration of the video.